mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 As a side note, many of these "None-ish" based examples in the PEP (somewhat mechanically) look like a `map`, `flatMap`, `'foreach'` on `Option[T]` cases in Scala.

-Python doesn't really do this well due to its inside out nature of composing maps/filter/generators (versus a left to right model).
-Nevertheless, here's the example.
+Python doesn't really do this well due to its inside-out nature of composing maps/filter/generators (versus a left to right model).
+Nevertheless, here's the example to demonstrate the general idea using a functional centric approach.

 ```python
 >>> def processor(sx): return rx.match(sx)